Emsley1d/Emsley1d/README.md

 -->

 # 💫 About Me:
-🔭 I’m currently studying Software Engineering Immersive at General Assembly.<br>💬 Ask me anything! <br>
+🔭 I have recently completed General Assembly's Software Engineering Immersive course and am looking for my first role within the industry.

 ## 🌐 Socials: